The Housing Credit is Pro-Growth Tax Policy

 The #1 Way Affordable Housing is Financed

 The Low-Income Housing Tax Credit (Housing Credit) is our nation’s primary tool for financing affordable rental housing in rural, suburban, and urban communities alike.
-A successful public-private partnership, the Housing Credit has financed 4 million affordable homes since 1986, serving 9.28 million low-income households, including families, veterans, seniors, people with disabilities, and people who were formerly homeless.
+A successful public-private partnership, the Housing Credit has financed 4 million affordable homes since 1986, serving 9.28 million low-income households, including families, veterans, seniors, people with disabilities, and those who were formerly homeless.

 The AHCIA:

-Legislation to Provide 2 Million More Affordable Homes
+Legislation to Provide 1.6 Million More Affordable Homes

 Affordable Housing Drives Economic Growth